raphCode/master-thesis-muzero/approach.typ

 The only requirement is that a decorrelation mechanism of some form must be present in the !arch that penalizes collapsed solutions.

-In !mz, I hypothesize that a decorrelation is already achieved by the training losses
+In !effz, I hypothesize that a decorrelation is already achieved by the training losses
 $ell^r$, $ell^p$<join-right> and $ell^v$.

 Intuitively, if the !latreps of #rep and #dyn were to collapse, the !r, !p and !v !preds